laravel-enso/documentation/docs/backend/core.md

 Please note that regardless of the above configuration, the user can not 'update' his password by re-using his current password.

+### Updating the app while in production

+When the application is in production, you'll most likely version and lazy load the front-end resource so as to reduce the initial load time for the users.

+When deploying a new version, the users will still be using the old previous version until they refresh their browser page.

+In cases when they haven't got all the assets loaded and they try to load a chunk while using the previous application version, they may encounter an error.

+To avoid such a scenario, all logged in users can be notified using push notifications that they should save their work and reload the page.

+In order for this notification to be sent, within your deployment flow, you should use the `php artisan enso:announce-app-update` artisan command to send the notification.

 ## Publishes

 - `php artisan vendor:publish --tag=core-storage` - the storage folder structure